jparras/drl_classes/README.md

 # DRL codes
 Minimal DRL implementations used for teaching.
 All algorithms are coded using Torch.
-Note that these algorithms are for pedagogical purposes, and hence, they include minimal implementation tricks, as the purpose of this code is to have a clear view on how DRL codes are implemented.
+Note that these algorithms are for pedagogical purposes, and hence, they include minimal implementation tricks, as the purpose of this code is to have a clear view on how DRL codes are implemented (thus, the performance of these codes may be low compared to state-of-the-art implementations as Stable Baselines 3).

 # Execution in Google Colab